Purpose Statement

 The Equipment and Kit Audit is a configurable feature that may appear at the beginning of a checklist.
 It is enabled during checklist setup and can be configured in three ways:

-When the audit appears, users will review compartments associated with the apparatus and verify that the correct equipment or kits are present.
-This ensures checklist records—such as equipment readiness checks—are attached to the correct assets.
+When the audit appears, users review the compartments associated with the apparatus and verify that the correct equipment or kits are present.
+This ensures checklist records—such as equipment readiness checks—are associated with the correct assets.

 A common example is SCBA equipment.
-After incidents where equipment may be removed, cleaned, or swapped between apparatus, the audit allows personnel to confirm which specific assets are currently on the vehicle.
+After incidents where equipment may be removed, cleaned, or relocated between apparatus, the audit allows personnel to verify which specific assets are currently assigned to the vehicle.

 Required Permissions